Quality of Life During COVID-19

 Study 2: Rapid Qualitative Inquiry Study

 Following the collection and analysis of the quantitative data, a select sample of PWIDD and DSPs participated in a rapid qualitative inquiry (RQI) study to further uncover the perspectives and needs of PWIDD and their DSPs during the COVID-19 pandemic (RQ2-RQ4).
-Qualitative methods are particularly suitable when research questions attempt to (a) understand contextualized processes, relationships, and specific experiences (Morrow, 200720), and (b) develop substantive conceptualizations of specific phenomena (Smith, Flowers, and Larkin, 200921).
+Qualitative methods are particularly suitable when research questions attempt to (a) understand contextualized processes, relationships, and specific experiences (Morrow, 200720), and (b) develop substantive conceptualizations of specific phenomena (Smith et al., 200921).
 RQI is an applied research method designed to quickly develop, usually in less than several weeks, a preliminary understanding of a complex and often rapidly changing situation (Beebe, 201422) and as such was well suited to this investigation.

 Study 2 Methods